 The Referral Process

-Heads & Tails EACP works collaboratively with mental health professionals, GP’s, FACS case workers, parents and carers.
+Heads & Tails works collaboratively with mental health professionals, GP’s, FACS case workers, parents and carers.

-All children and adolescents are assessed by a Kids & Co Clinical Psychologist or a Kids & Co Clinical Psychology clinician to determine the suitability of this modality and to establish a clear treatment plan.
+All children and adolescents are assessed by a Kids & Co Clinical Psychologist to ensure the suitability of this modality and to establish a clear treatment plan.

 What Happens in a Session?

 During sessions, the Heads & Tails clinical team work with the client and the horses to explore, create, experiment and problem solve together.

 Activities can be with a horse one on one, with several horses in our specially built indoor or outdoor spaces or within the entire herd.
 A client can expect to interact with the horses through groundwork experiences, grooming and other hands-on activities rather than riding or horsemanship.